-Monte Luker is Professor of Hebrew Scriptures in the School of Theology of Lenoir-Rhyne University at Lutheran Theological Southern Seminary.
+Monte Luker is the Academic Dean of the Jerusalem Center for Biblical Studies.
 He has lived, studied, and taught in the Holy Land for the past 30 years.
 In addition to the Land, his primary interests are in the literary and theological analysis of Scripture, and he has contributed numerous articles to Mercer Dictionary of the Bible, Anchor Bible Dictionary, New Interpreter’s Dictionary of the Bible, as well as scholarly and church-related journals.

 Dr. Luker’s books include Doom and Hope in Micah; Passion, Vitality, and Foment: The Dynamics of Second Temple Judaism; and An Illustrated Guide to the Holy Land For Tour Groups, Students, and Pilgrims (Abing- don, fall 2013 see www.AbingdonAcademic.com/HolyLand).
 Dr. Luker has been Adjunct Professor of Bible at the Jerusalem Center for Biblical Studies since 1997.
 He is a member of the Society of Biblical Literature, the American Schools of Oriental Research, the Biblical Archaeology Society, and the National Association of Professors of Hebrew.